Kyle Bukauskas — 2022 Outstanding Young Alumnus

 Most memorable moment?

 The 2018 Stanley Cup final in Las Vegas.
-I was glued to the TV during the playoffs for so many years, so being there on the ice for my first final was surreal.
-Interviewing the players and seeing all the joy and emotion that come from them realizing their childhood dreams on the ice was – and still is – the best part of my job.
+For so many years, I was glued to the TV during the playoffs, so standing there on the ice and reporting from my first final was surreal.
+Interviewing the players, seeing all the joy and all the emotion as they realized their childhood dreams on the ice — that was, and still is, the best part of my job.